 - a.
 Light the boiler and carry out a pre-service check, noting any operational faults.
 Operate the boiler for at least 20 minutes.
 Check the gas consumption. - b.
 Connect a suitable gas analyser to the sampling point on the top RHS of the back panel.
 For correct boiler operation the CO/CO2 content of the flue gas should not be greater than 0.004 ratio.
 If this is the case and the gas input is at least 90% of the nominal, then no further action need be taken.
 If not, proceed to paragraph c. - c.
 Clean the main burner.
 Refer to Frame 48. - d.
 Clean the heat exchanger.
-Refer to Frame 47. - Clean the main and pilot injectors.
-Refer to Frame 48. e. - Remove any debris from inside the base of the casing. - g.
-Check that the flue terminal is unobstructed and that the flue system is sealed correctly.
+Refer to Frame 47. - e.
+Clean the main and pilot injectors.
+Refer to Frame 48. - f.
+Remove any debris from inside the base of the casing.